rehierl/node-tree-outliner/3-basic-design/3-0-1-nxn-relation.md

 * `Relation := (A,B,G)` => `Graph := (V,V,E)` => `Tree := (N,E)`
 * where `(A == B == V == N)`

+Note that a relation may have different sets of nodes (i.e. `(A != B)`).

 <!-- ======================================================================= -->
 ## (p parent-of c)

 The 1st node of each edge (i.e. `e := (p,c)`) refers to a parent node and the 2nd node to a child node.
 Obviously, the parent node `p` is said to be a parent of the child node `c`.
-Therefore, all edges have a direction (aka. orientation) from a parent node towards the child node.
+Therefore, all edges have an orientation (aka. direction) from a parent node towards a child node.

 * `Tree := (N,E)` where `N` is the set of all nodes
 * `E := { (p,c) : (p in N), (c in N), (p parent-of c) }`